kadirccelik/EconVerse/README.md

 Note that Ankara University provides access to JSTOR.

-# Weekly Schedule
+# Schedule

-## Week 1: Let's Look at Economic Growth
+## Session 1: Let's Look at Economic Growth

 1. Harrod, R. F. (1939).
 An Essay in Dynamic Theory.
 The Economic Journal, 49(193), 14–33. [https://doi.org/10.2307/2225181](https://doi.org/10.2307/2225181)
   The DOI refers to JSTOR.